Timbre Winery Central Coast Landscape

 Structure

-Medium-plus body with polished tannins and a clean, dry finish.
+Medium-plus body with polished tannins and a dry finish.

 Serving

-Poised and dark-fruited; a brief decant lifts notes of cassis and cedar.
+Poised and dark-fruited; a brief decant reveals notes of cassis and cedar.

 Cellaring